fullon-labs/flon.whitepaper/fullon.whitepaper.md

 `$FLON` as the native token to **FullOn** protocol will be continuously used/consumed in unlimited ways, including activities like staking FLON tokens for getting on-chain usage resources and voting power for validator election…etc. However, most of the activities only result in FLON tokens being locked for a while, which creates merely a temporarily deflation effect.

-To make $FLON to be more invaluable to hold, there will be actual deflation forces to be created to continously decrease the total supply of FLON tokens.
+To make `$FLON` to be more valuable to hold, there will be actual deflation forces to be created to continously decrease the total supply of FLON tokens.
 Following are just two examples of the forces:

 **FullOn** as a web3 platform empowers mission-critical decentralized application and services.
 DAPPs especially those who received **FullOn**’s capital support are encouraged to allocate aside at least 20% their services fees to buyback and burn FLON tokens to create the deflation effect.
 That means more DAPPs to be deployed and used, more FLON tokens are to be burnt.
 After the mining reserve has been exhausted, gas fees will be charged for each transaction to be submitted on-chain and 50% of the gas fees in the form of $FLON tokens will be burnt and the rest 50% goes to the miners (the percentage for burning can be modified throught DAO governance) .